Jazz Lewis: Foreign policy

 Before the COVID-19 pandemic, Lewis traveled to Israel with the American Israel Education Foundation.
 He later encouraged progressive members of the U.S. House of Representatives who are critical of Israel to visit the country.

 In November 2021, Lewis called Israel "one of our core friends" and said that he supported increasing U.S. foreign aid to Israel.
 He also said that he would have voted for a bill providing supplemental funding to Israel's Iron Dome missile-defense system, which passed by a 420-9 vote.

 Health care

-During the 2021 legislative session, Lewis introduced a bill to establish five Health Equity Resource Communities, each tasked with reducing disparities in the incidence and treatment of diseases, funded by an one percent increase in the state's alcohol tax.
+During the 2021 legislative session, Lewis introduced a bill to establish five Health Equity Resource Communities, each tasked with reducing disparities in the incidence and treatment of diseases, funded by a one percent increase in the state's alcohol tax.

 During his 2022 congressional campaign, Lewis said he supported a single-payer health care system and expanding access to mental health services.